Frequently Asked Questions

 Will the first session be held virtually, if necessary?

 Yes!
-It has been decided that the first sessions in December will be held virtually.
 The safety and wellness of the fellows, trainers, and staff are our highest priority.

 Why should anyone who is busy doing the work within ECLH make time for this Fellowship?